IPESE/REHO/documentation/sections/2_Releases.rst

 .. caution::

-    REHO will soon be submitted to `Journal of Open Source Software <https://joss.theoj.org/>`_ for review.
+    REHO has been submitted to `Journal of Open Source Software <https://joss.theoj.org/>`_ for review.

     In the meantime, the tool can be cited by mentioning the GitHub repository directly, or by referring to the relevant academic work (see below)